This article contains the best books on body language with a short introduction.

 Kindle | Paperback | Hardcover | Audiobook

 You want to control as much of your body as possible.
-Your breathing, your body language, your words, to start.
+Your breathing, your body language(posture) your emotions, etc.

 Without Saying a Word: Master the Science of Body Language and Maximize Your Success | Kasia Wezowski & Patryk Wezowski